Search

 Guest writer

-Trump discussed turning Gaza into a seaside resort — a “Riviera of the Middle East” — during his press conference with Israeli Prime Minister Benjamin Netanyahu on Tuesday.
-But after 15 months of bombardment, nearly 70% of the territory’s buildings have been destroyed, with an estimated $18.5 billion in damage.
-Gaza’s decimated health care system is no match for mass starvation and the communicable diseases affecting the remaining population.
+After 15 months of bombardment, nearly 70% of the territory’s buildings have been destroyed, with an estimated $18.5 billion in damage.
+Gaza’s decimated healthcare system is no match for mass starvation and the communicable diseases affecting the remaining population.
 Though the current cessation in hostilities ostensibly allows more aid to flow into Gaza, that’s more challenging now that the Trump administration has paused USAID funding and Israel has outlawed the United Nations Relief and Works Agency.

-Trump wants Gulf States to help fund Gaza’s recovery, but countries like Qatar, Saudi Arabia, and UAE have declined, insisting on a future Palestinian state.
+Trump wants Gulf states to help fund Gaza’s recovery, but countries like Qatar, Saudi Arabia, and UAE have declined, insisting on a future Palestinian state.

 Was this just an opening gambit?
-The US president may be pushing the boat out simply to try and provoke other ideas, says Jon Alterman, Middle East director at the Center for Strategic and International Studies. “[Other actors] will come up with other ideas, and Trump will begin wheeling and dealing and saying, ‘Look what I could evoke,’” he said.
+The US president may just be pushing the boat out to try and provoke other ideas, says Jon Alterman, Middle East director at the Center for Strategic and International Studies. “[Other actors] will come up with other ideas, and Trump will begin wheeling and dealing and saying, ‘Look what I could evoke,’” he said.

 But regional leaders are unlikely to take steps outside their best interests.
-The key to leverage in the Middle East is longevity, and Gulf leaders have a much longer time horizon than the president.
+The key to leverage in the Middle East is longevity, and Gulf leaders have a much longer time horizon than any US president.
 It’s important to remember, Alterman says, that US presidents “don’t have the necessity of living with long-term consequences of short-term decisions” the way leaders in the Middle East do.

-“They’ve all seen presidents come and go.
-The pressures are different, and they’re willing to accommodate American presidents and flatter American presidents and ignore American presidents, but it’s all playing a long game.”
+Gulf leaders “have all seen presidents come and go.
+The pressures are different, and they're willing to accommodate American presidents and flatter American presidents and ignore American presidents, but it’s all playing a long game.”